 Teguise was the capital of Lanzarote for over 400 years, and its surroundings still breathe the rhythm of history, the silence of the landscape and the island’s agricultural legacy.

-On this guided sunset walk, we explore the rural area of Vega de San José, which embraces the town from outside its ancient walls.
-We follow old trails among traditional fields and historic remains, as the soft evening light bathes the land.
+On this guided walk, we explore the rural area of Vega de San José, which embraces the town from outside its ancient walls.
+We follow old trails among traditional fields and historic remains.

-A slow-paced route with no steep slopes, ideal for those who want to discover Teguise from another perspective: from the land, from the outside, and from the quiet of the end of the day.
+A slow-paced route with no steep slopes, ideal for those who want to discover Teguise from another perspective: from the land, from the outside, and from the quietness.

 Guided walk through Vega de San José and the historic centre of Teguise